The myth of starting from zero

 ————————————-

-Irrespective of industry, logic remains the same
+Irrespective of industry, finance logic remains the same

-1) Plan your costs diligently
+1) Plan costs diligently

-2) Determine what revenue would you need
+2) Determine the revenue you need

 3) See where reality lands -> adjust accordingly